-Sec.
-10. Except as provided in IC 31-34-1-12 and 13 [mother had prescription for drug and made good faith effort to use drug as prescribed], a child is a child in need of services if:

-(1) the child is born with:

-- (A) fetal alcohol syndrome; or - (B) any amount, including a trace amount, of a controlled substance or a legend drug in the child's body; and

-(2) the child needs care, treatment, or rehabilitation that:

-- (A) the child is not receiving; or - (B) is unlikely to be provided or accepted without the coercive intervention of the court.

-IC 31-34-1-11: Risks or injuries arising from use of alcohol, controlled substance, or legend drug by child's mother during pregnancy

-Sec.
-11. Except as provided in IC 31-34-1-12 and 13 [mother had prescription for drug and made good faith effort to use drug as prescribed], a child is a child in need of services if:

-(1) the child:

-- (A) has an injury; - (B) has abnormal physical or psychological development; or - (C) is at a substantial risk of a life threatening condition; that arises or is substantially aggravated because the child's mother used alcohol, a controlled substance, or a legend drug during pregnancy; and

-(2) the child needs care, treatment, or rehabilitation that:
+- Sec.
+10. Except as provided in IC 31-34-1-12 and 13 [mother had prescription for drug and made good faith effort to use drug as prescribed], a child is a child in need of services if: - (1) the child is born with: - (A) fetal alcohol syndrome; - (B) neonatal abstinence syndrome; or - (C) any amount, including a trace amount, of a controlled substance, a legend drug, or a metabolite of a controlled substance or legend drug in the child's body, including the child's blood, urine, umbilical cord tissue, or meconium; and - (2) the child needs care, treatment, or rehabilitation that: - (A) the child is not receiving; or - (B) is unlikely to be provided or accepted without the coercive intervention of the court. - IC 31-34-1-11: Risks or injuries arising from use of alcohol, controlled substance, or legend drug by child's mother during pregnancy - Sec.
+11. Except as provided in IC 31-34-1-12 and 13 [mother had prescription for drug and made good faith effort to use drug as prescribed], a child is a child in need of services if: - (1) the child: - (A) has an injury; - (B) has abnormal physical or psychological development; - (C) has symptoms of neonatal intoxication or withdrawal; or - (D) is at a substantial risk of a life threatening condition; that arises or is substantially aggravated because the child's mother used alcohol, a controlled substance, or a legend drug during pregnancy; and - (2) the child needs care, treatment, or rehabilitation that: - (A) the child is not receiving; or

-- (A) the child is not receiving; or - (B) is unlikely to be provided or accepted without the coercive intervention of the court.
+(B) is unlikely to be provided or accepted without the coercive intervention of the court.

-For purposes of child abuse or neglect reporting and CHINS proceedings, the term "parent," defined at IC 31-9-2-88, means either a birth or adoptive parent and includes an alleged father whose paternity of the child has not been legally established.
-The term "guardian," as defined at IC 31-9-2-49, is a person appointed by a court to have care and custody of a child.
-The term "custodian," as defined at IC 31-9-2-31 for the purposes of IC 31-34-1, includes (1) a member of the household of the child's noncustodial parent; (2) an individual who has or intends to have direct contact, on a regular and continuing basis, with a child for whom care and supervision is provided; (3) a license applicant or licensed foster home, residential child care facility, child care center, or child care home; (4) a person who is responsible for care, supervision, or welfare of children at a child care ministry, home, center or facility of a child care provider, or a school; (5) a child caregiver; (6) a person with whom a child resides.
+For purposes of child abuse or neglect reporting and CHINS and termination of parental rights proceedings, the term "parent," defined at IC 31-9-2-88, means either a birth or adoptive parent and includes an alleged father whose paternity of the child has not been legally established.
+The term "guardian," as defined at IC 31-9-2-49(b), is a person appointed by a court to have the care and custody of a child, or the child's estate, or both.
+The term "custodian," as defined at IC 31-9-2-31 for the purposes of IC 31-34-1, includes (1) a member of the household of the child's noncustodial parent; (2) an individual who has or intends to have direct contact, on a regular and continuing basis, with a child for whom the individual provides care and supervision; (3) a license applicant or licensed foster home, residential child care facility, child care center, or child care home; (4) a person who is responsible for care, supervision, or welfare of children at a child care ministry, home, center or facility of a child care provider, or a school; (5) a child caregiver; (6) a person with whom a child resides.